 This course is designed to provide the learner with the basic knowledge and skills necessary to carry out their roles in blood collection in a private facility that is not a hospital or clinical laboratory.
-Topics include medical terminology as it relates to the blood system and veins, arteries and capillaries of the circulatory system; introduction to blood collections; venipuncture equipment; routine venipuncture; complications and additional techniques; special venipuncture collection, dermal puncture; and CLIA waved blood tests.
+Topics include medical terminology as it relates to the blood system and veins, arteries, and capillaries of the circulatory system; introduction to blood collections; venipuncture equipment; routine venipuncture; complications and additional techniques; special venipuncture collection, dermal puncture; and CLIA waved blood tests.
 All venipuncture techniques are practiced only on an artificial arm.

-M256 Externship 150 Clock Hours
+M256 Externship 160 Clock Hours

-Pre-requisite: All courses in the Medical Assistant Program
+Prerequisite: All courses in MA Program